dariogarcia/coMedia/README.md

 * Search for content within your favourites
 * Make queries to the server side for new content

-### Add new user content
+### Add new user content and comments

 For a user to add new elements to its own list of liked content, it must provide bibliographic details that allow to identify it, such as author, date, location, language or url, and store it.
 These details are sent to the server, which return a list of possible matches, for the user to accept or reject.
 Upon acceptance, the entry from the user list becomes linked and enriched.

 Together with the bibliographic details, the user can provide a description of the digital content, as objective as possible, in natural language and short (e.g., 3 to 10 sentences).
-Finally, the user can also provide a comment on the content, including what makes it more enjoiable, in which context it is best consumed.
+Finally, the user can also provide a comment on the content, including what makes it more enjoiable, in which context it is best consumed, what it compares to, etc.

 The information described above is the one used to respond to future queries from the user.
 Thus, a user who introduces information of high quality will be able to access its own data most successfully.
 Users will be prompt with details and tips on that, together with the rule of never including personal or identifiable information in any field.